Here is our adventure hiking through Kampia Gorge on Chios. As you see, our stories about Chios island will keep on coming.

 We landed at the village of Kardamila and we would stay there for a couple of days.
 Kardamila is less than an hour from Volissos, so driving is short and pleasant.

-Kardamila is a very nice and quite village by the beach.
+Kardamila is a very nice and quiet village by the beach.
 There is Upper (Ano) Kardamila and Lower Kardamila.

 And here is the main square of Upper Kardamila.
 Lots of shade, a couple of taverns and some coffee houses.
 Very quite.